 TAG ARTS ART ADVISORY SERVICES was created in 2007 by Emily Greenspan.
 She initially started her firm while living in New York but is currently based in Los Angeles.
 Emily has been around the arts her whole life.
 Her family owned Newel Art Galleries, a prestigious antiques gallery in New York, where she worked for several years.
 Before that, she was an editor at Elle Decor, a well-known home-design magazine.

 Emily currently serves on several committees at the Los Angeles County Museum of Art and is an active contributor to their Exhibitions Fund.
 She was also involved with planning the Santa Monica Museum of Art’s annual INCOGNITO event and is a supporter of their new home in downtown Los Angeles, re-launched as the Institute of Contemporary Art, LA.
 She is an active supporter of the American Friends of the Israel Museum and the Aldrich Contemporary Art Museum in Ridgefield, CT as well as the Anderson Ranch Arts Center in Aspen, CO.
 She serves on the Art Advisory Committee at Keck Medicine of University of Southern California and sits on the board of a non-profit organization called, CoachArt, which provides free lessons in the arts and athletics to children with chronic illnesses.
-Emily has appeared numerous times on television to share her art-world expertise, including on episodes of NBC's Open House "Tips of the Trade."
+Emily has appeared numerous times on television to share her art-world expertise, which include episodes of NBC's Open House "Tips of the Trade."

 Services are billed in one of three ways: hourly rate, annual retainer or commission per piece.